Tpichardo/Tpichardo/README.md

 I 💜 the process of creating clean code and discovering different ways to get the same result.
 I have learned through pair programming that the beauty of coding lies in the spaces it creates for collaboration.
 We all think differently 🌎, and software development encourages these differences and makes them work together to create amazing outcomes ✨.

-When I'm not coding 👩🏻‍💻 you can find me spending time with family and friends, dancing to EVERYTHING 💃🏻, and bike riding 🚴🏻‍♀️.
+When I'm not coding 👩🏻‍💻 you can find me cracking jokes with family and friends, dancing to EVERYTHING 💃🏻, and bike riding 🚴🏻‍♀️.

 <!--
 **Tpichardo/Tpichardo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.